emscripten-core/emscripten/site/source/docs/compiling/CrossOriginStorage.rst

-This property is set by the generated JavaScript before ``Module['instantiateWasm']`` is called, so it is always available inside the callback.
-A custom loader can use it to implement the same cache-hit / cache-miss / store / fallback logic as the built-in path:
+This property is set by the generated JavaScript before ``Module['instantiateWasm']`` is called, so it is always available inside the callback.  ``Module`` in this context is the config object passed to the module factory — whatever variable you use when calling ``new Module(config)`` or the equivalent factory function.
+A custom loader can read ``Module['wasmSHA256']`` via a reference to that config object:

 .. code-block:: javascript

    var Module = {
      instantiateWasm(imports, onSuccess) {
+       // `this` inside the callback is Emscripten's internal Module object;
-       const cosHash = { algorithm: 'SHA-256', value: Module['wasmSHA256'] };
+       // read the hash via the outer Module reference instead. const cosHash = { algorithm: 'SHA-256', value: Module['wasmSHA256'] };
        if (cosHash.value && 'crossOriginStorage' in navigator) {
          navigator.crossOriginStorage.requestFileHandles([cosHash])